zoeyyyzou/hypertext2/README.md

 3. **Stemming**

-   We use `PorterStemmer` provided by gensim for mapping words to its root form.
+   I use `PorterStemmer` provided by gensim for mapping words to its root form.

    ```python
    from gensim.parsing.porter import PorterStemmer,